Philip of Swabia: Consolidation of rule

 Also in 1201, Philip was visited by his cousin Boniface of Montferrat, the leader of the Fourth Crusade.
 Although Boniface's exact reasons for meeting with Philip are unknown, while at Philip's court he also met Alexius Angelus, Philip's brother-in-law.
-Some historians have suggested that it was here that Alexius convinced Boniface, and later the Venetians, to divert the Crusade to Constantinople and restore Isaac II to the throne, as he had recently been deposed by Alexius III, Alexius and Irene-Maria's uncle.
+Some historians have suggested that it was here that Alexius convinced Boniface, and later the Venetians, to divert the Crusade to Constantinople and restore Isaac II to the throne, as he had recently been deposed by his brother Alexius III, Alexius and Irene-Maria's uncle.

 In contrast to his father Frederick Barbarossa, marriage projects with foreign royal families were out of the question for Philip; his marriage policy was exclusively related to the dispute for the German throne.
-In 1203 he tried to find a balance with the Holy See through a marriage project, in which Philip wanted to arranged the betrothal of one of his daughters with a nephew of Pope Innocent III.
+In 1203 he tried to find a balance with the Holy See through a marriage project, in which Philip wanted to arrange the betrothal of one of his daughters with a nephew of Pope Innocent III.
 However, Philip did not agree with important points required by the Pope, such as carrying out a crusade, returning unlawfully confiscated goods to the Roman Church or concession to canonical elections, which was why the marriage negotiations with the Pope failed.

 In contrast to Otto, Philip was ready to honor the achievements of his loyal followers.
 The Hohenstaufen was able to attract high-ranking Welf supporters to his side through gifts and rewards.
 Rewarding the faithful was one of the most important duties of the ruler.
 Duke Ottokar I of Bohemia received the royal dignity in 1198 for his support.
 Philip rewarded Count Wilhelm II of Jülich with valuable gifts for his expressed will to win over all of Otto's important supporters for the Hohenstaufen.
 Otto, however, refused to give his brother Henry, the city of Braunschweig and Lichtenberg Castle in the spring of 1204.
 Henry then went over to the Hohenstaufen side.
-For his change of loyalty, not only was the County Palatine of the Rhine restored to him by Philipp, but he was also enfeoffed with the Vogtei over Goslar and rewarded with monetary payments.
+For his change of loyalty, not only was the County Palatine of the Rhine restored to him by Philip, but he was also enfeoffed with the Vogtei over Goslar and rewarded with monetary payments.
 The change of the Count Palatine was decisive for a broad movement away from the Welf.